 Figure 3 shows a Unified Modelling Language (UML) state transition diagram of our variation of the CNP.
-A brief description of this protocol is the following: a cartographer (manager) issues a Call For Proposals (CFP) for a particular task (region exploration) to a set of explorers (bidders).
+The filled circle denotes the initial protocol state.
+A hollow circle containing a smaller filled circle indicates a final state.
+Rounded rectangles denote (intermediate) states whereas arrows denote transitions.
+The 'name' of a state is displayed inside the rounded rectangle; moreover, the name of the event causing a transition labels the arrow.
+A brief description of our variation of the CNP is the following: a cartographer (manager) issues a Call For Proposals (CFP) for a particular task (region exploration) to a set of explorers (bidders).
 Explorers submit their bids (if they are interested) to the cartographer.
-The cartographer then has three choices:
+The cartographer then has three choices: (i) award a particular bid (and reject the remaining bids), (ii) reject all received bids, or (iii) issue a new CFP incrementing the protocol round.